 '''

-<acceptor>

-<solutionTabuSize>1000</solutionTabuSize>

-<moveTabuSize>7</moveTabuSize>
+<entityTabuSize>7</entityTabuSize>

+<valueTabuSize>3</valueTabuSize>

 </acceptor>

 '''

 If you pick a too small tabu size, your solver can still get stuck in a local optimum.
 On the other hand, with the exception of solution tabu, if you pick a too large tabu size, your solver can get stuck by bouncing of the walls.
 Use the benchmarker to fine tweak your configuration.
-Experiments teach us that it is generally best to use a prime number for the move tabu, undo move tabu, entity tabu or value tabu size.

-A tabu search acceptor should be combined with a high subset selection, such as 1000.
+A tabu search acceptor should be combined with a high acceptedCountLimit, such as 1000.